-The subject parcel is located within the city limits of the City of Carmel.
-The parcel is currently developed with a single-family dwelling.
-Parcels in the vicinity of the subject parcel are developed with single family dwellings at urban densities.
+The subject parcels are located within the city limits of the City of Carmel.
+The parcels are currently developed with one single-family dwelling.
+The applicant was granted a floor area bonus from the City for merging the two existing lots into one lot of record.
+As a result, the applicant is also proposing as part of this application, to merge the lots into one lot of record.
+Therefore, Special Condition 3 is attached requiring the applicant to submit evidence that the proposed lot merger has been accomplished.
+Parcels in the vicinity of the subject parcel are developed with single-family dwellings at urban densities.
 All utilities are connected to the existing house on this site.
-There are adequate public services for the proposed new house.
-Parking is adequate.
-Additionally, the proposed new addition meets City requirements for maximum height, floor area, coverage, and yard setbacks.
+There are adequate public services for the proposed new house and parking is adequate.

-The proposed addition will not adversely affect the unique characteristics that make Carmel a special community.
+The proposed demolition and rebuild will not adversely affect the unique characteristics that make Carmel a special community.
 Neither the demolition nor the new construction would adversely or significantly affect any public view.
 The area is developed at urban densities and with urban services in an area able to accommodate the replacement of the existing house with a new one.
 Therefore, the demolition of the existing structure and the construction of the new structure are consistent with Coastal Act Sections 30251 and 30253(5).